seabird86/serverless/ReadMe.md

+## AWS Services:
++ Lambda Function
++ IAM : Create a user with secret Key and role to deploy from console to cloud
++ CloudFormation > Stacks : view stack
++ S3: When deploy, it will automatically create a Bucket to store 'template file' and 'built image'

 - Login aws to create a user with access key and secret key:
   * Choose IAM -> users -> add user